-Mr. Kjaer was elected to our Board of Directors as a representative of our Hong Kong investors in July 1999.
-Mr. Kjaer has not entered into any voting agreements with these Hong Kong investors nor does he otherwise have any control over the voting of shares held by these investors.
+Ms. Ho and Mr. Kjaer were elected to our Board of Directors as representatives of several investors located in Hong Kong.
+Neither Ms. Ho nor Mr. Kjaer has entered into any voting agreements with these Hong Kong investors nor does Ms. Ho or Mr. Kjaer otherwise have any control over the voting of shares held by these investors.